tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 The same approach is then re-used in the extended key update when key shares are exchanged.

-# SSLKEYLOGFILE update
+# SSLKEYLOGFILE Update

-As Extended Key Update invalidates previous secrets, SSLKEYLOGFILE {{I-D.ietf-tls-keylogfile}} needs to be populated with new entries.
-Each completed Extended Key Update results in two additional secret labels in SSLKEYLOGFILE:
+As a successful extended key update exchange invalidates previous secrets, SSLKEYLOGFILE {{I-D.ietf-tls-keylogfile}} needs to be populated with new entries.
+As a result, two additional secret labels are utilized in the
+SSLKEYLOGFILE:

-1. `CLIENT_TRAFFIC_SECRET_N+1`: identified as client_application_traffic_secret_N+1 in the key schedule
+1. `CLIENT_TRAFFIC_SECRET_N+1`: identifies the client_application_traffic_secret_N+1 in the key schedule

-2. `SERVER_TRAFFIC_SECRET_N+1`: identified as server_application_traffic_secret_N+1 in the key schedule
+2. `SERVER_TRAFFIC_SECRET_N+1`: identifies the server_application_traffic_secret_N+1 in the key schedule

-Similarly to other records in SSLKEYLOGFILE label is followed by 32-byte value of the Random field from the ClientHello message that established the TLS connection and corresponding secret encoded in hexadecimal.
+Similar to other entries in the SSLKEYLOGFILE, the label is followed by the 32-byte value of the Random field from the ClientHello message that established the TLS connection, and the corresponding secret encoded in hexadecimal.

-SSLKEYLOGFILE entries for Extended Key Update MUST NOT be produced if SSLKEYLOGFILE was not used for other secrets in the handshake.
+SSLKEYLOGFILE entries for the extended key update MUST NOT be produced if SSLKEYLOGFILE was not used for other secrets in the handshake.

 Note that each successful Extended Key Update invalidates all previous SSLKEYLOGFILE secrets including past iterations of `CLIENT_TRAFFIC_SECRET_` and `SERVER_TRAFFIC_SECRET_`.

 # Exporter

-Protocols like DTLS-SRTP and DTLS-over-SCTP utilize TLS or DTLS for key establishment but repurpose some of the keying material for their own purpose.
-These protocols use the TLS exporter defined in Section 7.5 of {{I-D.ietf-tls-rfc8446bis}}.
+Protocols such as DTLS-SRTP and DTLS-over-SCTP use TLS or DTLS for key establishment but extract specific parts of the derived keying material for their own use.
+They achieve this using the TLS exporter mechanism defined in Section 7.5 of {{I-D.ietf-tls-rfc8446bis}}.

-Once the Extended Key Update mechanism is complete, such protocols would need to use the newly derived key to generate Exported Keying Material (EKM) to protect packets.
-The "sk" derived in the
-{{key_update}} will be used as the "Secret" in the exporter function, defined in Section 7.5 of {{I-D.ietf-tls-rfc8446bis}}, to generate EKM, ensuring that the exported keying material is aligned with the updated security context.
+After the extended key update exchange is completed, such protocols need to regenerate Exported Keying Material (EKM) based on the updated keying context.
+The sk value derived during the {{key_update}} process is used as the "Secret" input to the exporter function, ensuring that the EKM reflects the most recent cryptographic state and can be used to protect subsequent packets.

 #  Security Considerations